NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Lovelorn.md

 abilities_mid:
   - name: ""
   - name: "Gloom Aura"
     desc: " (aura,emotion,illusion,mental,occult) 60 feet.
 A lovelorn's presence instills unease and turns the air cold, dark, and stale.
-Creatures within the aura take a -1 circumstance penalty to saving throws made to resist emotion effects.\nIf the lovelorn makes a place home for a week or more, that location can become suffused with this magic even outside the lovelorn's aura, lasting until the lovelorn leaves or is destroyed.\n[[Bestiary Effects/Effect_ Gloom Aura|Effect: Gloom Aura]]"
+Creatures within the aura take a -1 circumstance penalty to saving throws made to resist emotion effects.\n\nIf the lovelorn makes a place home for a week or more, that location can become suffused with this magic even outside the lovelorn's aura, lasting until the lovelorn leaves or is destroyed.\n\n[[Bestiary Effects/Effect_ Gloom Aura|Effect: Gloom Aura]]"

   - name: "Skitter Away"
-    desc: "`pf2:r`  **Trigger** A creature ends its movement in a space adjacent to the lovelorn\n**Effect** The lovelorn Strides or Climbs 10 feet away from the triggering creature.
+    desc: "`pf2:r`  **Trigger** A creature ends its movement in a space adjacent to the lovelorn\n* * *\n\n**Effect** The lovelorn Strides or Climbs 10 feet away from the triggering creature.
 This movement does not trigger reactions."

 attacks:
   - name: ""